jdhenke/celestrium/doc/paper.md

 As mentinoed previously, circular dependencies amongst plugins are not allowed.
 The only drawback as it stands is that plugins must be specified according the their partial ordering of depedencies in calling `Celestrium.init`.
-It remains to be seen if there is a good use case which would not be possible using this or if there is a complete argument against circular dependencies.
+It remains to be seen if there is a good use case which would not be possible using this paradigm or if there is a complete argument against circular dependencies.
 Either allowing circular dependencies or providing a more thorough argument against them would at least clarify the appropriateness of this decision.

 Additionally, the Layout plugin, while convenenient, is not as configurable as it could perhaps be.
-While this isn't problematic in isolation, it is problematic in that many of the other plugins rely on using Layout, because not wanting to use Layout then implies one cannot use any plugins which depends on it.
+While this isn't problematic in isolation, it is problematic in that many of the other plugins rely on using Layout, because not wanting to use Layout then implies one cannot use any plugins which depend on it.
 Making Layout more configurable and/or removing other plugins' dependencies on it would certainly make Celestrium more modular.

 #### Scalability